 The Chef Who Delivers Adventure to Your Plate

 Chef Aaron Woo, winner of Cooking Light’s 2013 Trailblazing Chef Award, is no stranger to the outdoors.
 Before he began his career in cooking, Woo and his wife met working for outdoor gear giant, Patagonia, spending their off days skiing, climbing, hiking, and fishing in Alaska and Wyoming.
-Now settled in Portland, Oregon, Woo runs his own vegetarian restaurant, Natural Selection, where he’s known for coaxing incredible flavors and textures out of common vegetables.
+In recent years, Woo showcased his culinary talents at his much-loved Portland restaurant, Natural Selection, where he became known for coaxing incredible flavors and textures out of common vegetables.
 We chatted with Woo about how he got into whitewater rafting and the one thing he won’t go on a river trip without…

 How did you get involved with OARS?